 All manuscripts submitted to Narra J will undergo a rigorous screening and review process to ensure that they fit into the journal's scope and are of sufficient academic quality and novelty in the field.
-Narra J employs an open peer review, meaning that the authors are informed who the reviewers are.
+Narra J employs a single-blind peer review, meaning that the authors are not informed who the reviewers are.
 The process will be:

 - Initial screening.
 A newly submitted manuscript will be screened by Assistant Editor for basic submission requirements and by one of the Editor-in-Chief for its conformity to Narra J Manuscripts that fail to pass the initial screening will be rejected without further review.